JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 #### Analysis of the MIKROE-2767 [4]:

 1.& 7.-The MIKROE-2767 Ozone (O3) Gas Sensor is a quarter-sized PCB mounted with a MQ131 detector that has high sensitivity depending on the potentiometer.
 This sensor is able to detect the pollutant anywhere from 10‐1000 Part-Per-Million (ppm).

-3.-The MIKROE-2767 is able to communicate with the microcontroller using SPI and UART.
-Thus, the sensor will be able to send data for the user to store.
+Resolution not stated within the data sheet.

 2.& 5.-The MIKROE-2767 has an input voltage range of 3.3V - 5V therefore, this particular sensor can be powered by both voltage supply options.
 Based on the Schematic (Schematic Reference!), the current computation is in the range of 5 uA - 33 uA.